- 8.5 hours on-demand video

 This Scrapy course starts by covering the fundamentals of using Scrapy, and then concentrate on Scrapy advanced features of creating and automating web crawlers.
 The main topics of this Python Scrapy tutorial are as follows:

-Tutorial on building a bit more advanced spider with Python Scrapy to iterate into multiple pages of a website and scrape data from each page.
+Building a more advanced Scrapy spider to iterate multiple pages of a website and scrape data from each page.

-Python Scrapy Architecture: the overall layout of a Scrapy project; what each field represents and how we can use them in your spider code.
+Scrapy Architecture: the overall layout of a Scrapy project; what each field represents and how you can use them in your spider code.